-When the pitchers and catchers formally open spring training here tomorrow, the club will unveil its fifth pitching coach in the last seven seasons.
+But when the pitchers and catchers formally open spring training here tomorrow, the club will unveil its fifth pitching coach in seven seasons.

 Welcome to the hot seat, Dick Bosman.
 Job security has not been one of the perks lately.